MicrosoftEdge/WebView2Feedback/specs/APIReview_CustomDownload.md

 }

 [uuid(53b676ec-c3b1-4804-996a-c72c16b09efb), object, pointer_default(unique)]
-interface ICoreWebView2StagingDownloadStartingEventHandler : IUnknown
+interface ICoreWebView2DownloadStartingEventHandler : IUnknown
 {
   /// Provides the event args for the corresponding event.
   HRESULT Invoke(
-      [in] ICoreWebView2Staging2* sender,
+      [in] ICoreWebView2_3* sender,
-      [in] ICoreWebView2StagingDownloadStartingEventArgs* args);
+      [in] ICoreWebView2DownloadStartingEventArgs* args);
 }

 /// Event args for the `DownloadStarting` event.
 [uuid(c7e95e2f-f789-44e6-b372-3141469240e4), object, pointer_default(unique)]
-interface ICoreWebView2StagingDownloadStartingEventArgs : IUnknown
+interface ICoreWebView2DownloadStartingEventArgs : IUnknown
 {
-  /// The uri of the download.
+  /// The URI of the download.
   [propget] HRESULT Uri([out, retval] LPWSTR* uri);

   /// The Content-Disposition header value from HTTP response.
   [propget] HRESULT ContentDisposition([out, retval] LPWSTR* contentDisposition);

   /// MIME type of the downloaded content.
   [propget] HRESULT MimeType([out, retval] LPWSTR* mimeType);

-  /// The total number of expected bytes.
+  /// The size of the download in total number of expected bytes.
-  [propget] HRESULT TotalBytes([out, retval] UINT64* totalBytes);
+  [propget] HRESULT DownloadSizeInBytes([out, retval] UINT64* downloadSizeInBytes);

   /// The host may set this flag to cancel the download.
+If canceled, the
+  /// download save dialog will not be displayed regardless of the
+  /// ShouldDisplayDefaultDownloadDialog property.
   [propget] HRESULT Cancel([out, retval] BOOL* cancel);

   /// Sets the `Cancel` property.
   [propput] HRESULT Cancel([in] BOOL cancel);

-  /// The save path of the download.
+  /// The result file path of the download.
-  [propget] HRESULT SavePath([out, retval] LPWSTR* savePath);
+  [propget] HRESULT ResultFilePath([out, retval] LPWSTR* resultFilePath);

-  /// Sets the `SavePath` property.
+  /// Sets the `ResultFilePath` property.
-  [propput] HRESULT SavePath([in] LPCWSTR savePath);
+  [propput] HRESULT ResultFilePath([in] LPCWSTR resultFilePath);

-  /// The host may set this flag to hide the default downloads UI.
+  /// The host may set this flag to hide the default download dialog.
-  [propget] HRESULT HideUI([out, retval] BOOL* hideUI);
+  [propget] HRESULT ShouldDisplayDefaultDownloadDialog([out, retval] BOOL* shouldDisplayDefaultDownloadDialog);

-  /// Sets the `HideUI` property.
+  /// Sets the `ShouldDisplayDefaultDownloadDialog` property.
-  [propput] HRESULT HideUI([in] BOOL hideUI);
+  [propput] HRESULT ShouldDisplayDefaultDownloadDialog([in] BOOL shouldDisplayDefaultDownloadDialog);

   /// Returns an `ICoreWebView2Deferral` object.
 Use this operation to
   /// complete the event at a later time.